-- She witters away at me in the mornings when I do my make-up and hair telling me I don’t look good enough.
+- then witters away at me in the mornings when I do my make-up and hair telling me I don’t look good enough.

 - She drones on and on at all hours of the day slowly chipping away at my self-esteem, self-worth and happiness.

-- She is the reason I have an issue with binge eating.
+- my inner bitch is the reason I have an issue with binge eating.

-- She is the reason I go on spending sprees to make myself feel better.
+- And she is the reason I go on spending sprees to make myself feel better.

 - She is the reason that I truly struggle daily.